 All 50 states require an LLC, LLP, or corporation to designate a registered agent.

-When forming an LLC, you’ll file articles of organization with the secretary of state, at which point you need to appoint a registered agent.
+When starting an LLC, you’ll file articles of organization with the secretary of state, at which point you need to appoint a registered agent.

 By appointing a registered agent, you’ll ensure you never miss legal correspondence, such as service of process, or a pending lawsuit against your business.